460009 Sear Stew and Stir

 Once we've tested each setting, we'll also test the slow cooker's 'keep warm' setting (if it has one) for an hour to ensure that it can keep your food at a good temperature without drying it out.

 You might not have thought to roast meat in your slow cooker, but it's an energy-efficient way of doing so.
-If a slow cooker is capable of holding a whole chicken, we test how well it roasts.
+If a slow cooker is capable of holding a whole chicken, we test how well it cooks a whole chicken.
 We time how long it takes for the chicken to be cooked completely, check its temperature and assess how evenly it's cooked.

 Roasting chicken in a slow cooker gives different results from oven roasting – chickens come out paler in a slow cooker, with far less crisping in the skin.
 However, some slow cookers produce chickens that look more appetising than others.
 Some will undercook or overdo the chicken – the meat will be difficult to remove from the bone, or seem shrivelled and dry.